All GLP-1 medications from licensed 503A pharmacies Browse Products

 Providers make clinical decisions based on data.
 The more relevant data you bring, the more informed those decisions become.
 Here is what your doctor needs to evaluate your GLP-1 treatment.

 Weight trend data.
 Not just today's weight, but your weight over the past 4-8 weeks.
-A trend line showing consistent loss, a plateau, or a rebound gives your provider context that a single number cannot.
+A trend line showing consistent loss, a plateau, or a rebound gives your provider context that a single number can't.
 Include your starting weight, current weight, and the dates of each reading.

 Current dose and titration history.
 Your provider needs to know your current medication dose and when each dose change occurred.
 If you switched from one GLP-1 medication to another, include that history as well.
 This helps them correlate your results and side effects with specific dose levels.